Smokeless tobacco

 Smokeless tobacco is a tobacco product that is used by means other than smoking.
 Their use involves chewing, sniffing, or placing the product between gum and the cheek or lip.
 Smokeless tobacco products are produced in various forms, such as chewing tobacco, snuff, snus, and dissolvable tobacco products.
-Smokeless tobacco products typically contain over 3000 constituents.
+Smokeless tobacco is widely used in South Asia and this accounts for about 80% of global consumption.
 All smokeless tobacco products contain nicotine and are therefore highly addictive.
 Quitting smokeless tobacco use is as challenging as smoking cessation.

-Smokeless tobacco is much lower on the risk continuum than combusted products but varies in risk within that class of products (e.g., low nitrosamine Swedish-type snus versus other smokeless tobacco with high nitrosamine levels).
-It is estimated the safety risk of smokeless tobacco is similar to that of electronic cigarettes.
+Using smokeless tobacco can cause various harmful effects such as dental disease, oral cancer, oesophagus cancer, and pancreas cancer, coronary heart disease, as well as negative reproductive effects including stillbirth, premature birth and low birth weight.
+Smokeless tobacco poses a lower health risk than traditional combusted products.
+However it is not a healthy alternative to cigarette smoking.
+The level of risk varies between different types of products (e.g., low nitrosamine Swedish-type snus versus other smokeless tobacco with high nitrosamine levels) and producing regions.
 There is no safe level of smokeless tobacco use.
+Globally it contributes to 650 000 deaths each year.

-It is correlated with a number of adverse effects such as dental disease, oral cancer, oesophagus cancer, and pancreas cancer, as well as adverse reproductive effects including stillbirth, premature birth and low birth weight.
-Smokeless tobacco products contain cancer-causing chemicals.
-Approximately 28 chemical constituents present in smokeless tobacco are carcinogenic in nature, among which nitrosamine is the most prominent.
-Smokeless tobacco accounts for an abundance of deaths globally with a significant proportion of them attributed to Southeast Asia.
+Smokeless tobacco products typically contain over 3000 constituents, which includes multiple cancer-causing chemicals.
+Approximately 28 chemical constituents present in smokeless tobacco can cause cancer, among which nitrosamine is the most prominent.

 Smokeless tobacco consumption is widespread throughout the world.
 Once addicted to nicotine from smokeless tobacco use, many people, particularly young people, expand their tobacco use by smoking cigarettes.
-Males were more likely than females to have used smokeless tobacco in the past month.
+Males are more likely than females to use smokeless tobacco.